Welcome to today's edition of the Rush 24-7 podcast.

 Symbolism is part of political correctness.

-Symbolism and and it's faux involvement.
+Symbolism and it's faux involvement.

-It's I think it's all part of, frankly, the American college experience.
+I think it's all part of, frankly, the American college experience.

 It's like political correctness in a way.

-It's oh, and by the way, another one of these student leaders has been exposed as a total 100% liar.
+Oh, and by the way, another one of these student leaders has been exposed as a total 100% liar.

-Mullen, Keely Mullen or something, we've got the audio soundbite coming up.
+We've got the audio soundbite coming up.

-She comes from a multimillionaire father background.
+She comes from a multi-millionaire father background.

-The level of dishonesty and the deceit coupled with all of this political correctness, which leads people to think they're actually accomplishing something when they aren't.
+The level of dishonesty and the deceit, coupled with all of this political correctness, which leads people to think they're actually accomplishing something when they aren't.

 It's bad education.

-Robert, Bowling Green, Kentucky.
+Grab a quick phone call, Robert, Bowling Green, Kentucky.

 I'm glad you called, sir.

-Welcome to the EIB network as you're up first today.
+Welcome to the EIB Network as you're up first today.

 Hello.